nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.8.4.
 Listing Completed Tasks : `listdone`
-To review what you have done (and feel better about yourself!), you may want to look at all your completed tasks.
-You can do so by using the command listdone to show all of your completed tasks in TypeTask.<br>
+To review what you have done, you may want to look at all your completed tasks.
+You can do that by using the command listdone to show all of your completed tasks in TypeTask.<br>

 Format:<br>
 `listdone`<br>